ionos-cloud/ionosctl/docs/subcommands/Compute Engine/firewallrule/create.md

   -h, --help                   Print usage
       --icmp-code int          Define the allowed code (from 0 to 254) if protocol ICMP is chosen.
 Not setting option allows all codes
       --icmp-type int          Define the allowed type (from 0 to 254) if the protocol ICMP is chosen.
 Not setting option allows all types
-  -n, --name string            The name for the Firewall Rule (default "Unnamed Rule")
-      --nic-id string          The unique NIC Id (required) -o, --output string          Desired output format [text|json] (default "text")
+      --ip-version string      The IP version for the Firewall Rule.
+Can be one of: IPv4, IPv6 (default "IPv4") -n, --name string            The name for the Firewall Rule (default "Unnamed Rule") --nic-id string          The unique NIC Id (required) -o, --output string          Desired output format [text|json] (default "text")